Government Medical College, Kozhikode

+Government Medical College, Kozhikode is a public medical college in Kozhikode, in the Indian state of Kerala.
+It is one of the largest hospitals in India by area, covering more than 270 acres of land in the outskirts of Kozhikode.
+Two fifth of Kerala's population depends on the hospital for treatment.

+History

+The medical college was established in 1957 as the second medical college in Kerala by Dr. A. R. Menon MBBS, FRCH, Minister for Health, EMS ministry.
+It is one of India's largest hospitals by area, covering more than 270 acres of land in the outskirts of Kozhikode city.
+Formerly affiliated to the University of Calicut, the college is now attached to the Kerala University of Health Sciences (KUHS).

 Publication

 It publishes the Calicut Medical Journal.
 The Institute of Palliative Medicine of Kozhikode is part of it.

 Institutes

 Institute of Maternal and Child Health

 The Institute of Maternal and Child Health (IMCH) is a 1100 bed tertiary care center dedicated to maternal and child health care.
 The Institute of Maternal and Child Health of Medical College is a regional diagnostic centre for Primary Immunodeficiency Disorders.
-This collaborative centre provides clinical care as well as genetic diagnosis for patients with Primary immunodeficiency disorders.
+This collaborative centre provides clinical care as well as genetic diagnosis for patients with primary immunodeficiency disorders.
 This collaborative centre is part of the Genomics for Understanding Rare Diseases India Alliance Network (GUaRDIAN) Initiative.